How To Start Digital Lettering For Beginner

 What brushes do you use on Procreate?

 I use a basic brush included in Procreate already.
 Find it under Brush Library > Calligraphy > Brush Pen.
 There are tons of more brush pen styles available commercially that you can purchase and install separately.
-But I’ve found that the Procreate Brush Pen option itself is very similar to my Tombow Dual Brush Pen experience. brush pen digital
+But I’ve found that the Procreate Brush Pen option itself is very similar to my Dual Brush Pen experience. brush pen digital

 I can’t seem to get the downstrokes thick as they should … I think I may be too afraid to press hard?